neuro-inc/neuro-cli/CLI.md

 ### neuro disk create

-Create a disk with at least storage amount STORAGE.<br/><br/>To specify the amount, you can use the following suffixes: "kKMGTPEZY" To use<br/>decimal quantities, append "b" or "B".
+Create a disk<br/><br/>Create a disk with at least storage amount STORAGE.<br/><br/>To specify the amount, you can use the following suffixes: "kKMGTPEZY" To use<br/>decimal quantities, append "b" or "B".
 For example: - 1K or 1k is 1024 bytes -<br/>1Kb or 1KB is 1000 bytes - 20G is 20 * 2 ^ 30 bytes - 20Gb or 20GB is<br/>20.000.000.000 bytes<br/><br/>Note that server can have big granularity \(for example, 1G) so it will<br/>possibly round-up the amount you requested.<br/>

 **Usage:**